AleBarreto/playground-tmdb/README.md

 ![](https://raw.githubusercontent.com/AleBarreto/playground-tmdb/main/prints/architecture.png)

+## Running tests

+The tests will be performed at the repository layer and at the ViewModel layer.

 ## How to build the project

 Create a file called "secrets.properties" at the project root and add your api key from TMDB.